Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/readme.md

 * [Show exploratory viewshed from camera in scene](Maui.Samples/Samples/Analysis/ShowExploratoryViewshedFromCameraInScene) - Analyze the exploratory viewshed for a camera showing the visible and obstructed areas from an observer's vantage point.
 * [Show exploratory viewshed from geoelement in scene](Maui.Samples/Samples/Analysis/ShowExploratoryViewshedFromGeoelementInScene) - Analyze the exploratory viewshed for an object (GeoElement) in a scene.
 * [Show exploratory viewshed from point in scene](Maui.Samples/Samples/Analysis/ShowExploratoryViewshedFromPointInScene) - Perform an exploratory viewshed analysis from a defined vantage point.
+* [Show interactive viewshed with analysis overlay](Maui.Samples/Samples/Analysis/ShowInteractiveViewshedInAnalysisOverlay) - Perform an interactive viewshed analysis to determine visible and non-visible areas from a given observer position.

 ## Data